Booking a Wedding DJ - The Definitive Guide (2025)

 Yes, but with discretion.
 All DJs interviewed by FixTheMusic accept guest requests but will filter them based on timing, crowd energy and the couple’s preferences.
 DJ TM, for example, will only play a request if it fits the vibe.

-What if something goes wrong?
+What if something goes wrong during the event?

 Experienced DJs always carry backup gear.
 For example, DJ TM once had a moment where his laptop froze, but he seamlessly switched to a backup iPad with Spotify to keep the party going.
 Ask your DJ what contingency plans they have.